BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 ### How do I handle large datasets in ProcessProphet?
 If you want to train the RNN on a larger event log it is highly recommended to enable CUDA (if the hardware allows it), as this allows the GPU to compute the tensor operations making it a lot more efficient compared to using the CPU for these computations.

+### What do I do if I encounter NaN / NaT outputs?
+This one of the biggest problems that we had during development and while adapting the paper's implementation.
+It is very related with the way that we convert timestamps to integers.
+You can try to change the hyperparameters, sometimes increasing the training dimensions helps.